-In addition to sharing several medical, dental, and nursing volunteer abroad opportunities, this article will also discuss global health volunteer and internship opportunities for physical therapists, paramedics, public health specialists, pharmacists, and midwives (along with students in those fields).
+In addition to sharing several medical, dental, and nursing volunteer abroad opportunities, this article will also discuss global health volunteer and internship opportunities for physical therapists, paramedics, public health specialists, pharmacists, nutritionists, midwives, and sports & exercise professionals (along with students in those fields).
 Read on to learn how you can apply your medical training and skills to help people in developing countries who lack access to high-quality healthcare.

 Volunteer Abroad as a Health Student or Professional

 Are you seeking a volunteer opportunity like no other?
 If you’re a medical professional or a student aspiring to become one, consider putting your compassion and skills to work for people with limited access to quality healthcare.

 In addition to general medical, dental, and nursing volunteer projects overseas, this article also discusses medical volunteer abroad opportunities for paramedics (EMTs), midwives, pharmacists, and public health professionals.
 If you’re a pre-medical, pre-dental, or nursing student, we also recommend checking out these healthcare volunteer abroad opportunities.

 Volunteering in healthcare or medicine is no exception.
 It provides opportunities to expand your skills as well as the ability to serve others who might not have reliable medical care.

 Health and medical care volunteer placements such as those offered by organizations like International Volunteer HQ usually start from one or two weeks, and can vary from basic tasks such as first aid or administering vaccines in small, rural clinic, to a shadowing doctors and nurses as an observer in a large, urban hospital.
 IVHQ hosts 3,000 medical volunteer abroad participants per year and offers placements in a wide variety of specializations.